Refraction/ Abstraction

 23¾ x 38½ in.

 After receiving her MFA in Painting at Keimyung University, she continues to create hues and the illusion of depth to obtain stacking color plates.
 As the colors are added and the paint in the corners is removed, boundaries are created.
-Yun Jong-ju's color field abstract paintings are created employing medium starting with an acrylic base coat applied on the canvas ten to fifteen times.
+Yoon Jong-ju's color field abstract paintings are created employing medium starting with an acrylic base coat applied on the canvas ten to fifteen times.
 To achieve a distinct density and three-dimensional appearance, the paint pouring, shifting, and drying processes were repeated.

 Yoon Jongju with one of her pieces